Eleven-Miles/Erato/README.md

 ## Context

 The app's state and data can be managed using React's `useContext` hook.
-This is set up and in as default.